eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/credential.issuance.protocol.md

 ## Issuer Metadata API

-The Issuer Metadata API defines the REQUIRED [=Issuer Service=] endpoint for conveying support for verifiable credential types supported by the [=Credential Issuer=].
+The Issuer Metadata API defines the REQUIRED [=Issuer Service=] endpoint for conveying verifiable credential types supported by the [=Credential Issuer=].

 |                 |                                  |
 |-----------------|----------------------------------|